symphony/symphony.github.io/README.md

 5. A preview will display on the page.
 6. A code block may be copied for you to use in your own project.

-Note: This product is unfinished and a _very_ rough early prototype.
+Note: I am a new web development student. this product is unfinished and created for educational purposes only